jdcloudcom/en/documentation/IoT/IoT-Edge/Getting-Started/Create-Edgenode.md

 ## Operation Steps
 1. Log in [IoT Edge Console](https://iot-console.jdcloud.com/iotedge).

-2. In the “Edge Node List” Page, click **Create Edge Node** to enter the “Create Edge Node” page.
+2. In the "Edge Node List" Page, click **Create Edge Node** to enter the "Create Edge Node" page.

-3. On the “Create Edge Node - Step 1” Page, fill in corresponding information according to notification on the page.
+3. On the "Create Edge Node - Step 1" Page, fill in corresponding information according to notification on the page.

     ![新建边缘节点第一步](../../../../image/IoT/IoT-Edge/Createedge01.png)

     Note: During Beta, only the X86-64 architecture and the above Ubuntu18.04 system are supported.

-4. Please download the Edge system installation file on the “Create Edge Node-Step 2” page and appropriately save configuration information.
+4. Please download the Edge system installation file on the "Create Edge Node-Step 2" page and appropriately save configuration information.
 Then, please install the Edge system according to the Operation Guide on the bottom of the page.

     ![新建边缘节点第二步](../../../../image/IoT/IoT-Edge/Createedge02.png)

-5. Click **Complete Creation**, this page will automatically redirect to the “Edge Node List” page and please wait to complete creation of edge node.
-You can view newly-created edge nodes on the “Edge Node List” page.
+5. Click **Complete Creation**, this page will automatically redirect to the "Edge Node List" page and please wait to complete creation of edge node.
+You can view newly-created edge nodes on the "Edge Node List" page.

 ## Related References